minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### Modification Development

-Only threads for the advancement of mods.
+Only topics for the advancement of mods.
 The mod has to have already been started.
 Get help with coding and development here.

 * Do not ask others to do it
 * Bumping is permitted once every 24 hours after the last reply if help is still needed